 Once a project has narrowed its real estate search, local economic development partners may offer an incentive package.
 The following pages link directly to local economic development websites and offer insight on the types of incentives and/or grants available in that municipality:

 Workforce Recruitment Services

-The Greater Richmond Partnership has developed a variety of services to assist new corporate citizens relocating to the region and to facilitate the start-up process.
+The Greater Richmond Partnership has developed a variety of services to assist new corporate citizens relocating to the region and to facilitate the ramp-up process.
 Relocation services are available through the Greater Richmond Partnership in cooperation with local businesses.
 The Partnership can provide a wide variety of community information including print publications and maps.
 The Partnership also can coordinate employment assistance through local staffing agencies and the Virginia Employment Commission.
-Based on company requirements, services may include:

 Recruitment of mission-critical technical and professional employees